wp-plugins/soap-authentication/readme.txt

 2. This login screen with a custom message

 == Changelog ==

+= 1.1 =
+* Updated the documentation throughout the class to help modifications,
+* Updated code structure to improve readability
+* Updated links associated with the plugin to go to the correct destination

 = 1.0 =
 Latest Release - No recent changes